 Unlike in Bill 40, Bill 35 does not include a proposed definition of “genetic characteristics”, nor does it include any exemptions or exceptions for insurance contracts.

 While it is far from certain if either of these Bills will ultimately become law, their existence is part of an ongoing trend at both the federal and provincial levels aimed at expanding the list of human rights protected grounds.
 We accordingly expect related statutes to continue to evolve in the direction of an expansion of rights, with associated compliance obligations on the part of organizations, including employers.
-For further information on these bills or related issues, please contact the Toronto employment lawyers at Sultan Lawyers at 416-214-5111.
+For further information on these bills or related issues, please contact the Toronto employment lawyers at Sultan Lawyers at 416-214-5111. or by here.

 Return to Blog